-Selective (o)estrogen receptor modulators (SERMs) work in a similar way as oestrogen, helping maintain bone density and reduce fracture risk.
+Selective (o)estrogen receptor modulators (SERMs) work in a similar way to oestrogen, helping maintain bone density and reduce fracture risk.
 SERM is available as a daily tablet called raloxifene.

 Side effects include hot flushes, leg cramps and blood clots.

 Parathyroid hormone (PTH) or teriparetide occurs naturally in the body to regulate calcium in the bone.
 Thus treatment is given by injection to stimulate growth of new bone (osteoblasts).
 It is usually only recommended through specialists for people with very low bone density who have tried other treatments that have not been successful.